 India is a land where myth, history, legend and faith are often blended inextricably.
 One of the examples of this is that in India, the Hindu religion has a tradition of sacred geographies, where diverse religious places get connected to each other over time and become part of a pilgrimage or a tirtha yatra.
 Four dhams in four directions, the trail of twelve Jyotirlingas scattered across the country, the 108 Divya Desams and the Shakti peethas whose number ranges from anywhere between 51 to 108, are all part of this unique Hindu tradition.

-The seventh shrine of Vighnahar is located in Ozar on the banks of river Kukadi, in the Junnar taluka around 90 kms from Pune.
+The seventh shrine of Vighnahar is located in Ozar on the banks of river Kukadi, in the Junnar taluka around 90 km from Pune.
 The temple is believed to have been built around 1785 CE.
-The main idol of Ganesha as Vighnahar (Remover of obstacles) has two large rubies for eyes and a diamond on its forehead.
+The main idol of Ganesha as Vighnahar (remover of obstacles) has two large rubies for eyes and a diamond on its forehead.

 There is no single legend or myth that connects these temples together, nor were they built by a common religious sect or conform to a single architectural style.
 So what groups them together as a group called Ashtavinayak?